By Andrew Westcott

 You have your solar panels connected to an enormous bank of capacitors, a voltmeter monitors the voltage across the capacitor bank, and a switch connects the capacitors to the immersion heater.
 You know the optimum voltage to run the panels at, as it's given in the specifications.

 Initially the switch is off and the voltage rises due to the capacitors being charged from the panels.
 When the voltage climbs to just above the peak power voltage, you operate the switch, dumping power from the capacitors into the immersion heater.
 You watch the voltage as it falls, and when it has fallen to just below the peak power voltage, you open the switch, allowing the capacitors to charge up once again, until the voltage again rises to just above optimum voltage, whereupon you switch on the switch again, and so-on for ever.
-Low-light conditions simply mean the capacitors take longer to charge, but whatever power is available is harvested, stored and eventually dumped into the water.
+Lower light levels simply mean the capacitors take longer to charge, but whatever power is available is harvested, stored and eventually dumped into the water.

 This would indeed work.
 There are a couple of problems with this idea: getting a capacitor bank large enough to make the switching requirement slow enough to perform, and finding someone daft enough to stand there all day watching a meter and operating a switch.